 For any more info on these terms you might like to read our Glossary.

 By this stage you will hopefully have a good idea of how much your house extension should be.
 You should also know what parts of the work will cost the most, and where you can make an impact on the cost most easily if you need to.

 The point of all of this, of course, is to make sure that you get the extension you want and that you are happy with what you spend.

-- Cost Estimates are great during the design stages.
+- Estimates are great during the design stages.
 But they are not what you want from a builder.
-You need clear, fixed costs for the work.
+You need a clear, fixed price for the work.
 This is the only way to have cost certainty on site.
 Good builders prefer this too.

-- This is best done by following a proper tender process.
+- Follow a proper tender process to get proper prices.
 Your architect can invite builders to tender for the work.
-Give them 4 weeks to price the work properly and open all the tenders at the same time.
+Give them 4 weeks to price the work and open all the tenders at the same time.

-- If you follow the NBS Guide To Tendering for your project this will make the rules of the tender clear to the builders.
-This helps to avoid any surprises.
+- If in doubt follow the NBS Guide To Tendering.
+This will make the rules of the tender clear to the builders and avoid any surprises.

 If you follow these points you should be well on the way to getting the right price for your house extension.